Creating a Purchase Prediction

 For filters that begin with “Last…” like “Last Used App” and “Last Made Purchase”, the time window to look back for these filters cannot exceed 16 days.

-Step 4: Choose the Update Frequency for Purchase Predictions
+Step 4: Choose the update frequency

 The machine learning model created when you complete this page will be used on a schedule you select here, to generate fresh scores of users’ probability to Purchase.
 Please select the maximum frequency of updates that you’ll find useful.
 For example, if you’re going to send a weekly promotion to prevent users from Purchasing, set the update frequency to Weekly on the day and time of your choosing.